Berkanktk/CyberSecurity/README.md

 5. **Implementation and Communication**: Distribute the document and educate employees.
 6. **Review and Update**: Regularly update the document for relevance and compliance.

 ### Information Security Frameworks

-- **Policies**: Formal statements that set organizational goals and how to achieve them.
+**Policies**: Formal statements that set organizational goals and how to achieve them.
-- **Standards**: Specific requirements for processes, products, or services.
+**Standards**: Specific requirements for processes, products, or services.
-- **Guidelines**: Non-mandatory recommendations for achieving objectives.
+**Guidelines**: Non-mandatory recommendations for achieving objectives.
-- **Procedures**: Step-by-step instructions for specific tasks.
+**Procedures**: Step-by-step instructions for specific tasks.
-- **Baselines**: Minimum security standards that must be met.
+**Baselines**: Minimum security standards that must be met.

 #### Preparing a Password Policy - Real-world Scenario
+Let's take a real-world scenario of preparing a password policy.

 - **Define Requirements**: Set rules for password length, complexity, and expiration.
 - **Usage Guidelines**: Specify unique passwords for each account and prohibit sharing.